Call for funding applications for medicines for rare disorders

 Next steps following submission

-Applications that meet the principles will be considered through an assessment process in line with our usual processes, including seeking clinical advice.
+Applications that meet the Principles will then be considered through an assessment process in line with our usual processes, including seeking clinical advice.
 A Rare Disorders Subcommittee of PTAC is in the process of being established to provide advice on applications.
 The policy settings are available on the PHARMAC website.

-For suppliers, the key difference to the usual process is the ability to submit an application prior to Medsafe submission and approval.
-Medsafe approval would still be required before a pharmaceutical was listed on the Pharmaceutical Schedule.
+For suppliers, the key difference to the usual process is the ability to submit an application prior to Medsafe approval.
+Medsafe approval would still be required before a pharmaceutical was listed on the Schedule.

-Applications will generally be considered by the Rare Disorders Subcommittee as the first step in the application assessment process.
-Following clinical advice, the applications would be ranked against other medicines funding options and PHARMAC would then determine the next appropriate steps for the application, such as commercial processes.
+Applications will likely be considered by the Rare Disorders Subcommittee of PTAC as the first step in the application assessment process.
+Following clinical advice, PHARMAC would then determine the next appropriate steps for the application, such as commercial processes.

 Timelines for this call for applications for medicines for rare disorders